AspirinCode/NPDatabase-NPRules/README.md

 Input: NPDatabase SQLite file
 Input: text file with structure SMILES and structure id's  (input for molBLOCKS)
-Input: text file with substructure SMILES and structure id's (ouput from molBLOCKS)
+Input: text file with substructure SMILES and structure id's (output from molBLOCKS)
 Script: create_substruture.py and/ or add_substructure.py
 Ouput: NPDatabase SQLite file with new substructures in substructure table and updated structure_has_substructure table.